 Winterize Your Lawn Mower

-- Sharpening mower blades
+- Sharpening or replacing mower blades

 - Changing the oil